Why use Secondary Sources?

-This guide is designed to help you locate and utilise legal secondary sources such as bibliographies, dictionaries and encyclopaedias, commentary (looseleaf and online) and journal articles.
-Secondary sources are a great place to start when undertaking research in a topic you are unfamiliar with.
-Secondary sources provide an overview and different points of view on topics and can assist you in ascertaining the relevant legislation and significant cases on the topic.
+We recommend starting with secondary sources to research a topic you are unfamiliar with.
+Secondary sources provide an excellent overview on your topic.
+They assist in locating relevant legislation and significant cases on a subject.
 Below outlines a step-by-step process for approaching legal research.

 For tips see Secondary sources for law videos.

 To assist you with your legal research the library has developed the Legal Research Video Series (login required).

 Legal dictionaries provide authoritative and detailed definitions of terms.
 They also place terms in their legal context.

 Legal encyclopaedias provide succinct summaries on the current state of the law.
 Encyclopaedias are arranged by subject.
 They include legislation and case law in support of their statements.
 Bibliographies provide a summary of available research on a topic.
 They contain references to key books, journal articles and case law on your topic.

 Textbooks are a useful starting point.
 They contextualise legal topics, provide background on, and examine, specific areas of law.
 Textbooks provide authoritative, scholarly and comprehensive information on a topic.
 They also include references to relevant cases, legislation and additional secondary sources.